madvorak/read-lean/README.md

     |a ^ n| < 1 :=
   abs_pow a n ▸ pow_lt_one (abs_nonneg a) ha hn
 ```
-The declaration is made of similar parts to the previous one.
+The declaration is made of similar parts to the previous.
 * `lemma` ... keyword
 * `abs_pow_lt_one_of_abs_lt_one` ... the name of the lemma being declared
 * `{R : Type}` ... generic type parameter